peruvian0311/peruvian0311.github.io/_posts/2015-2-25-Embedded-Command.md

 layout: post
 ---

-Read all the way down, bause in the mist of the paragraph there are keywords that will help you succeed.
+Read all the way down, because in the mist of the paragraph there are keywords that will help you succeed.